EyringMLClimateGroup/pacal23jgr_GaussianMixtureModels_Extremes/README.md

 ## Installation

 To use this implementation of the GMM algorithm, you will need to have Python 3 installed on your system.
 You can use this repository with [ESMValTool v2.5.0 environment](https://github.com/ESMValGroup/ESMValTool/blob/v2.5.0/environment.yml).
-Follow the installation steps in [ESMValTool installation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation) page.
+Follow the installation steps in the [ESMValTool](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation)[ installation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation) page.

 ## Data